 You can swim with the compression stockings on, but it is not necessary.
 The muscle action of the calf and thighs while swimming replace the function of the compression stockings.
 Additionally, once the stockings are wet and exposed to salt or chlorine, they may lose their compression or cause skin irritation and sores.
 I would recommend removing them to swim and, if you have trouble putting them back on afterwards, consider getting a donning device.

-To read the complete selection of questions that our experts have answered regarding compression stockings, please visit our FAQ section.
+To read the complete selection of questions that our experts have answered regarding compression stockings, please visit our frequently asked questions on compression stockings.